Pasindurathnayaka/PasinduRathnayaka/README.md

 ### Hi there 👋

+A highly motivated and hardworking Sri Lankan undergraduate student studying software engineering.
+I am skilled in graphic design and have prior experience in software engineering.
+📫 How to reach me chamodhasanka99@gmail.com

 <!--
 **Pasindurathnayaka/PasinduRathnayaka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.